JLospinoso/beamgun/README.md

 Beamgun v0.2.4 is available
 [as an MSI installer](https://s3.amazonaws.com/net.lospi.beamgun/BeamgunInstaller-0.2.4.msi) and as a [portable .exe](https://s3.amazonaws.com/net.lospi.beamgun/BeamgunApp-0.2.4.zip).
 We recommend you use the MSI installer so that Beamgun restarts on reboot.

+Whitelisting devices
+==

+create a whitelist.cfg file in the apps root directory and include a DeviceID per line.
+example:
+USB\VID_XXXX&PID_XXXX&MI_XX\XXXXXXXXXXXXXXXXXXXXXXXX

 Building from source
 ==